This article is part of a larger series on How to Do Payroll.

 1. Search for Free Online Payroll Content

-And if you want to learn how to do payroll with some of the most common small business software, check out the articles below for a step-by-step tutorial:
+If you want to learn how to do payroll with some of the most common small business software, check out the articles below for a step-by-step tutorial:

-2. Sign up for a Payroll Certification Program
+2. Sign Up for a Payroll Certification Program